Poland, Sweden prepared to boycott World Cup play-in games against Russia

 It is the right decision!
 I can’t imagine playing a match with the Russian National Team in a situation when armed aggression in Ukraine continues.
 Russian footballers and fans are not responsible for this, but we can’t pretend that nothing is happening. https://t.co/rfnfbXzdjF— Robert Lewandowski (@lewy_official) February 26, 2022

+Russia, Poland, Sweden and the Czech Republic are in one of three playoff-round groups from which the final three European spots in this year’s World Cup will come.
+Ten European countries have already clinched their spots in the opening round of UEFA World Cup qualifications.

+The winner of the scheduled March 29 final between the winners of Russia-Poland and Sweden-Czech Republic would qualify for the World Cup.
+It remains to be seen how FIFA will decide on the representative from this group should the Poland-Russia semifinal game not be played due to the boycott.

-These planned boycotts mark another significant move in the soccer world after the Union of European Football Associations (UEFA) announced Friday that the Champions League would be moved out of St. Petersburg to Paris in response to the attack on Ukraine.
+These planned boycotts mark another significant move in the soccer world after the Union of European Football Associations (UEFA) announced Friday that the Champions League final would be moved out of St. Petersburg to Paris in response to the attack on Ukraine.

 “UEFA wishes to express its thanks and appreciation to French Republic President Emmanuel Macron for his personal support and commitment to have European club football’s most prestigious game moved to France at a time of unparalleled crisis,” UEFA said in a Friday statement.
 “Together with the French government, UEFA will fully support multi-stakeholder efforts to ensure the provision of rescue for football players and their families in Ukraine who face dire human suffering, destruction and displacement.”